Yung Pinch (from H.B., if you can believe it)

 Melody's Echo Chamber

-Melody's Echo Chamber appears to have channeled illustrious British band, Broadcast: Quand Vas Tu Rentrer (When Will You Return) sounds as if its the title track of Broadcast's comeback album, if such an album could exist.
-The comparison of Melody's work to Broadcast's isn't an accusation of fawning loyalty to a musical infatuation - it's just to say that Melody's Echo Chamber is good enough to remind me of Broadcast's best.
-But this is true only of one track; before Quand Vas Tu Rentrer, I had I Follow You on repeat, and that song bears little resemblance to any other group', let alone Broadcast's.
+Melody's Echo Chamber appears to have channeled illustrious British band, Broadcast.
+With their Quand Vas Tu Rentrer (When Will You Return en francais) sounds as if its the title track of Broadcast's comeback album, if such an album existed.
+The comparison of Melody's work to Broadcast's isn't an accusation of loyalty or lazy derivation.
+It's just to say that Melody's Echo Chamber is good enough to remind me of the best of Broadcast, an observation that ought to flatter.
+But the similarity to the best Broadcast has to offer holds true of only one track.
+Prior to wearing out Quand Vas Tu Rentrer, I had I Follow You on repeat, which bears scant resemblance to any other group’s best, let alone Broadcast's.

 Melody Prochet